ptmcg/littletable/README.md

 Data can also be directly imported from compressed .zip, .gz, and .xz files.

-Files containing JSON-formatted records can be similarly imported using `Table.json_import()`.
+Files containing JSON-formatted records can be similarly imported using `json_import()`.

 Tabular output